sybenx/hugo-WonderMode/README.md

 </p>

 ### What is this?
-WonderMod is a fork of an original theme for [Hugo](https://gohugo.io/) called [PaperMod](https://github.com/adityatelange/hugo-PaperMod) (made by adityatelange).
+WonderMod is a fork of a theme for [Hugo](https://gohugo.io/) called [PaperMod](https://github.com/adityatelange/hugo-PaperMod) (made by adityatelange), which is based on [Paper](https://github.com/nanxiaobei/hugo-paper/).
 Since PaperMod isn't interested in a few changes such as **removing inline JavaScript**, which I personally require to harden my websites, I decided to maintain my own fork (I didn't want to keep overwriting a bunch of files as a fork workflow is much cleaner).
 Don't expect a ton of changes, and unless you know me, you probably don't want to use WonderMod.

 When implementing new features, I try to do as much as I can with pure CSS code instead of adding new JavaScript code.
 I'd like to keep the JavaScript part minimal and that's why WonderMod should be totally usable when disabling JavaScript.
 WonderMod is also designed with strong CSP headers in mind: no inline JavaScript or style, no calls to third-parties.